Residue sums for superconformal indices: Residue sums for elliptic hypergeometric integrals

 This modified balancing condition can be obtained by using the reflection property of the elliptic Gamma function $\G(x;p,q)=1/\G(pqx^{-1};p,q)$ and (\ref{eq:gamma-split}).
 The integral \eqref{eq:vwp-ell-hyper-integral} is studied in \cite{Spiridonov:2008thf}, where it is called the very-well-poised elliptic hypergeometric integral.
 As discussed there, $A=2m+6$ with $m\in \mathbb{Z}_{\geq 0}$ for very-well-poised integrals.
 We will retain the notation $A$, keeping in mind that it is always even.

 Reinstating the Cartan factors, we consider the integral

 with balancing condition as in \eqref{eq:balancing-vwp-ell-hyp-int}.
 We emphasize that the evaluation of the integral is independent of $\epsilon=0,1$.
 The case $\epsilon=0$ corresponds to the usual elliptic hypergeometric integral, which contains the full measure of the gauge singlet projection in the product of theta functions, while $\epsilon=1$ corresponds to the singlet projection with the reduced measure.
-We refer the reader to the end of Section \ref{ssec:sc-gauge-theory-inds} for more details.
+Note that the included factor for $\epsilon=1$ simply cancels off part of the measure as contained in the theta functions.
+We refer the reader to Section \ref{ssec:sc-gauge-theory-inds} for more details.

-We assume that the parameters $a_\a$ and $p,q$ are such that $\cP(x)$ has simple poles inside the unit circle at $a_\a p^kq^l$, for $k,l\in\Z_{\geq0}$.
+We assume that the parameters $a_\a$ and $p,q$ are sufficiently generic such that $\cP(x)$ has simple poles inside the unit circle at $a_\a p^kq^l$, for $k,l\in\Z_{\geq0}$.
 We note that this requires $|a_\a|<1$ and distinct for all $\a$, and also that $p^m\neq q^n$, for any $m,n\in \mathbb{N}$.
 As in the basic hypergeometric case, the convergence of the residue sums will depend on details of the relative sizes of $|a_\a|$ and $|p|,|q|$, and also the value of $A$.
-However, to argue for convergence in the elliptic hypergeometric case, one is required to choose the relative sizes \emph{a priori}, unlike in the basic hypergeometric case where convergence of the residue sum does not require a choice of relative sizes as an input.
+However, to argue for convergence in the elliptic hypergeometric case, one is required to choose the relative sizes \emph{a priori}, unlike in the basic hypergeometric case.
 This complicates a general analysis, and for this reason, we focus here on some special cases.
 Unsurprisingly, also in the elliptic hypergeometric case, the integrand has a non-isolated essential singularity at the origin $x=0$.
-The vanishing of its contribution can again be argued when the residue sum associated with all other poles converges.
-As we will see, convergence can only be demonstrated for $\epsilon=1$, at least for our choice of scaling of the fugacities, so that only in this case one can conclude that the contribution from the origin vanishes.
+The vanishing of its contribution, which we defined in \eqref{eq:I0-defn}, can again be argued when the residue sum associated with all other poles converges.
+As we will see, convergence can only be demonstrated for $\epsilon=1$, at least for our choice of scaling of the fugacities, so that only in this case we can conclude that the contribution from the origin vanishes.

 Using the shift identities \eqref{eq:Gamma-shift} for $\G(xp^{\pm k}q^{\pm l})$ and the expression (\ref{eq:Gamma-residue}) for residues, the residue sum associated with the poles at $x=a_\a p^kq^l$ can be evaluated to be